About Us

 News

-Our new study “A base editing platform for the correction of cancer driver mutations unmasks conserved p53 transcription programs” reveals how correcting TP53 mutations uncovers universal cancer…
+We’re thrilled to share that our recent study, "A base editing platform for the correction of cancer driver mutations unmasks conserved p53 transcription programs," has been selected as one of the…